 - This project seeks to increase economic opportunities for 4,000 qualified women and men in Mozambique by improving their access to the job market.

-STEM is supported by the Government of Canada through the Department of Foreign Affairs, Trade and Development (DFATD).
-It has a budget of $18,000,000 CDN.
+STEM is supported by the Government of Canada through Global Affairs Canada.
+It has a budget of CAD $18M.